What is the Cost of a DWI in Houston, Texas?

 - What is the humiliation of having to walk around with a SCRAM device worth?
 How about picking up my kids from school with an interlock device?

-Avoid DWI Costs by Hiring a Houston DWI Lawyer
+Avoid The Cost of a DWI In Houston by Hiring a Houston DWI Lawyer

 Call 713-628-1503 today for a no-obligation consultation with Clyde W. Burleson.
 It’s the only line on this page that doesn’t cost you money.